cs230-stanford/website-2018-winter/_posts/2018-02-01-tensorflow-getting-started.md

 <!-- TODO: comment -->

-This post follows the [main post][post-1] announcing the CS230 Project Starter Code.
+This post follows the [main post][post-1] announcing the release of the CS230 code examples.
 We will explain here the TensorFlow part of the code, in our [github repository][github].

 ```